eembc/securemark-tls/examples/selfhosted/README.md

 # Introduction

-This example implements a self-hosted version of the benchmark by including a `main()` entrypoint with an mbedTLS crypto SDK.
-It does not requrie a UART or GPIO timestamp, nor does it require the host UI.
-It can be compiled into a stand-alone executable which can be run from an OS or as baremetal on an embedded platform.
+This example implements a self-hosted version of the benchmark by including a `main()` entry point with an mbedTLS crypto SDK.
+It does not require a UART or GPIO timestamp, nor does it require the host UI.
+It can be compiled into a stand-alone executable which can be run from an OS, or bare-metal on an embedded platform.

 # Details